WeimiaoWu/Fission/README.md

 # Fission
 Game: American Checkers

-A simple cpp implementation of American Checker, aka, English Draughts.
-Allows for multiple players.
+A simple cpp implementation of American Checker, aka, English Draughts to be played in the Linux terminal.
+Allows for multiple players and with final state of the checkboard outputing an HTML file in a web browser.
 Have Fun!

 ## Installation
 **1. Clone the Github repository**